Ethemkizilyer/chat-application-react/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [chat-application-react-sandy.vercel.app](chat-application-react-sandy.vercel.app) to view it in your browser.
+Open [chat-application-react](chat-application-react-sandy.vercel.app) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.